 To reproduce the experimental distribution $p(\sigma)$, it is important to determine which protons of the molecule contribute to the spectral diffusion in the ih-RIDME experiment.
-We performed a simple estimation of the spin diffusion radius by introducing the global cutoff radius $r{\rm cut}$.
+We performed a simple estimation of the spin diffusion radius by introducing the global cutoff radius r{cut} .
 The protons lying closer to the electron spin than the cutoff are excluded from the nuclear ensemble.
-We scanned $r{\rm cut}$ in the range from 0.5 nm to 2.0 nm with a step of 0.05 nm and recomputed the distribution of σ at each value (see Figure 8b).
-If close protons are included in the calculation the predicted distribution is shifted to the higher mean values and is broadened.
-We found that $r{\rm cut}=1.55$ nm leads to the best agreement of the distribution functions based on the rmsd-criterion.
-At this value, the mean values of the experimental and calculated distributions are also close (see SI S6).
-The comparison of standard deviation and the skewness shows a deviation and the reason can be both in the experimental uncertainties and in the ensemble generation.
+We scanned r{cut} in the range from 0.5 to 2.0 nm with a step of 0.05 nm and recomputed the distribution of σ at each value (see Fig. 8b).
+If close protons are included in the calculation, the predicted distribution is shifted to the higher mean values and is broadened.
+We found that $r{\rm cut} = 1.55$ nm leads to the best agreement of the distribution functions based on the RMSD criterion.
+At this value, the mean values of the experimental and calculated distributions are also close (see Supplement S6).
+The comparison of the standard deviation and the skewness shows a deviation, and the reason for this can be found in both the experimental uncertainties and the ensemble generation.
 Overall, we conclude that the unrestrained conformational ensemble of compound 1 satisfactorily reproduces the experiment.
-This could be expected because the model compound 1 does not contain groups with specific interaction, e.g. hydrogen bonding.
+This could be expected because model compound 1 does not contain groups with specific interaction, e.g. hydrogen bonding.
 We tried to improve the agreement by choosing a different force field or by allowing the distribution around the canonical dihedral angles.
-It was found that these steps had a weak influence on the properties of the conformational ensemble and accordingly a weak effect on the predicted distribution of local proton density.
+It was found that these steps had a weak influence on the properties of the conformational ensemble and, accordingly, a weak effect on the predicted distribution of local proton density.

 A further improvement step would be to develop a better physical model for the spin diffusion radius and for blocked spins based on the nuclear coordinates.
 Here, we used a spherical-surface approximation to mark the inactive nuclei.
-Our presented calculation in this approximation thus provides an understanding of the sensitivity range of the ih-RIDME method.
-In reality, due to the anisotropy of the hyperfine and nuclear dipolar interactions, the blocking surface may be non-spherical.
-(Chessari et al., 2023) With the development of methods to analyze the behaviour of multi-nuclear spin systems, it would be possible to do more accurate structure-based predictions of the active zone in ih-RIDME.
+Thus, our presented calculation in this approximation provides an understanding of the sensitivity range of the ih-RIDME method.
+In reality, due to the anisotropy of the hyperfine and nuclear dipolar interactions, the blocking surface may be non-spherical (Chessari et al., 2023).
+With the development of methods to analyse the behaviour of multinuclear spin systems, it would be possible to carry out more accurate structure-based predictions of the active zone in ih-RIDME.
 For example, it is feasible to expect that the characteristic size of the spin diffusion radius may be different for the conformers.
 Furthermore, in relatively compact structures with high anisotropy, where electron-nuclear vectors are significantly correlated with nuclear-nuclear vectors, the diffusion-active zone may also depend on the orientation of the molecule in the external magnetic field.
-In addition, there are evidences that the nuclear spin dynamics is not entirely frozen in the blocked volume.
-(Stern et al., 2021; Pang et al., 2024) Thus, the nuclei below $R{\rm sd}$ may contribute to the electron spectral diffusion.
-However, observation of this requires using waiting times in RIDME above tens of milliseconds which would be possible only at temperatures lower than 50 K due to the electron T_1 limitation.
+In addition, there is evidence that the nuclear spin dynamics is not entirely frozen in the blocked volume (Stern et al., 2021; Pang et al., 2024).
+Thus, the nuclei below R{sd} may contribute to the electron spectral diffusion.
+However, observation of this requires using waiting times in RIDME above tens of milliseconds, and this would only be possible at temperatures lower than 50 K due to the electron T_1 limitation.